 Progesterone hormone replacement pills such as Premarin may also cause acne.

 See our guide here of what birth control pills acne suffers should avoid or are safe.

 9. Avoid “Hair, Skin, and Nails” or Biotin Supplements

 Hair, Skin and Nails supplements typically contain Biotin, or B7, as the main ingredient.
 Biotin is a supplement that will help the hair grow faster and thicker, nails grow stronger and skin to be healthier and shinier.
 Biotin is vital to cell proliferation, which is why it is a valuable tool in hair growth.
 When ingested, biotin reacts with cell enzymes and plays a vital part in producing amino acids, which are the building blocks of protein.
 This is bad for acne because acne is a condition of the cells already turning over too quickly!

 Beware that you should not take Biotin, B7 or a Hair, Skin and Nails supplement if you are suffering from acne.

 Vitamin A acts to slow down cellular turnover and is a fantastic supplement for acne.
 Learn more about the Vitamedica Healthy Skin– the proper type of skin supplement.

 10. Limit sun exposure and use a non-pore clogging sunscreen

 Sun can make hyper pigmentation worse and can exacerbate acne for most with frequent exposure.
 Sunscreens and blocks can be one of worse offenders of pore-clogging ingredients.
-Be sure to check your labels for Zinc Oxide which is a pore-clogger.
-All Face Reality sunscreens are safe for acne prone skin.
+The Clove Hill Tinted and Non-tinted Chemical-Free Sunscreens are non-pore clogging and feel amazing on the skin.